juju/juju-gui/docs/databinding.rst

 The Juju GUI includes a set of tools for ensuring that changes to objects can automatically update the DOM elements used to render or visualize these objects.
-Concretely changes to Y.Model objects can automatically update forms when new delta events manipulate those objects over the websocket.
+DOM Elements which are bound to Y.Model objects can automatically update forms when new delta events manipulate those objects over the websocket.

 This document explains how to use the databinding service and enumerates its feature set.